uunicorn/synaWudfBioUsb-sandbox/README.md

 winbio framework by dynamically loading the `synaWudfBioUsb.dll` driver and making ioctl requests to scan/enroll fingers.

-To build you will need 64bit version of mingw cross-compiler and `winbio_ioctl.h/winbio_types.h` from wdk/visual studio/whatever.
+To build you will need a 64bit version of mingw cross-compiler and `winbio_ioctl.h/winbio_types.h` from wdk/visual studio/whatever.
 Use `mk` script to rebuild the `a.exe`.
-Collecting all the header files is a tedious process, so this project contails pre-compited version of `a.exe`.
+Collecting all the required header files is a tedious process, so this project contains a pre-compiled version of `a.exe`.

 To run: